geodaai/openassistant/website/docs/tools/get-started.md

 Tools like [Function Calling](https://platform.openai.com/docs/guides/function-calling?api-mode=responses) allow your AI Assistant to perform specific tasks by invoking predefined functions to handle specialized operations, improving its usefulness and responsiveness.

 `Function calling` is particularly valuable for implementing specialized algorithms, computations, or features that Language Models (LLMs) cannot directly perform or would be inefficient at executing through code interpretation.

 Use cases that function calling in AI Assistant is useful for:

-- Complex mathematical computations (e.g., entropy calculations, geometric area computations)
+- Custom business logic or domain-specific algorithms with private data
 - Data analysis tasks (e.g., clustering algorithms, statistical analysis)
 - Visualization generation (e.g., creating scatter plots with regression lines)
-- Custom business logic or domain-specific algorithms
+- Complex mathematical computations
 - Integration with external services or APIs

 OpenAssistant provides a set of tools that helps you build your AI application.